-The magnificent Denali National Park including North America’s highest peak, the majestic Mount Denali, is a great spot for wildlife viewing – look out for Alaska’s ‘Big 5’ – caribou, Dall sheep, wolves, grizzly bear and moose – all of which live in the park.
+The magnificent Denali National Park including North America’s highest peak, the majestic Mount Denali, is a great spot for wildlife viewing – keep an eye out for Alaska’s ‘Big 5’ – caribou, Dall sheep, wolves, grizzly bears and moose – all of which live in the park.

 You can’t drive yourself into the park but there are organised excursions which are timed around when the animals are at their most active; either early morning or late afternoon so there’s always a good chance of seeing wildlife.

 The animals are, of course, entirely wild so you never know what, or when, you’ll need your camera so keep it to hand!